Éric Rohmer: Personal life and death

 Rohmer's brother was the philosopher René Schérer.
 In 1957, Rohmer married Thérèse Barbet.
 The couple had two sons.
 The elder, René Monzat (b.
 1958), is an author and investigative journalist at, most recently, Le Monde and Mediapart.
 His work focuses on the French far-right.

-Rohmer was a devout Catholic and "ecological zealot".
+Rohmer was a devout Catholic, monarchist, and "ecological zealot".
 For years he had no telephone and refused to get into cars, which he called "immoral pollutors".
 For many years he was known to jog two miles to his office every morning.
 He was well known for his need for personal privacy and sometimes wore disguises, such as a false moustache at the New York premiere of one of his films.
 Rohmer's mother died without ever knowing that her son was a famous film director.

 Rohmer died on the morning of 11 January 2010 at the age of 89 after a series of strokes.
 He had been admitted to hospital the previous week.

 The former Culture Minister Jack Lang called Rohmer "one of the masters of French cinema".
 Director Thierry Fremaux called his work "unique".

 Rohmer's grave is in district 13 of Montparnasse Cemetery.

 At the 2010 César Awards, actor Fabrice Luchini presented a special tribute to Rohmer: